Guide to CAP funding Guarantees: How to Obtain One

 Second, there is a quick service that would enable owners/developers and their agents/sponsors/promoters to pinpoint the best option(s) for securing a guarantee, largely based on the bespoke merits of the project or portfolio of projects seeking funding.
 More

-Finally, be sure to review our Guarantee Sourcing Tips.
+Finally, be sure to review our Standby LC (the main form of guarantee) Sourcing Tips.